 From MSU News Service

-Bozeman attorney Jim Goetz will present “The Waters Belong to Everyone: The Montana Stream Access Cases” at 7 p.m.
-Thursday, Sept.
-22, in Cruzado Auditorium, 306 Romney Hall, on the Montana State University campus.
-The event is part of the MSU Library Trout Lecture Series and is free and open to the public.
+Jen Brown, an environmental historian focused on the history of fisheries, animals, conservation and natural resource policy, will present “The History of Western Fly Fishing in Five Flies” at 7pm Thursday, September 14th, in Norm Asbjornson Hall, Room 165, at Montana State University.
+The event is part of the MSU Library Trout and Salmonid Lecture Series and is free and open to the public.
 A reception will follow.